alex-wap/alex-wap.github.io/_posts/2017-03-13-going-back-to-cali.md

 ### Stanford

 On Sunday, I could not believe how perfect the weather was.
 Mid 70s and low humidity with clear skys...
 In March...
 Most of my time in the Pacific Northwest has been cloudy.
-I did't really miss the sun, until I visited California this weekend.
+I didn't really miss the sun, until I visited California this weekend.
 We grabbed tacos and explored Stanford.
 I absorbed as much sun as I could before I flew back to Seattle Sunday night.
 Here are a couple photos from my weekend:

 ![stanford]({{ site.url }}/assets/images/3-13-17/stanford.jpg){: .img-responsive .vertical }